biblelamp/ProseExercises/README.md

 /life - Moments of life

+  iwentto.txt - I went to college, August 1987
-  jogging.txt - Jogging, June 2020
+  jogging.txt - Jogging through the forest and village, June 2020

 /cadet - Moments of a cadet's life